Skip to main content

 Understanding Gross vs. Net Pay in 2026

 Gross pay is your total earnings before any deductions or taxes.
 This is the amount shown on your employment contract or job offer.
-For example, if you're offered a $75,000 annual salary, that's your gross pay.
-However, you won't receive the full $75,000โ€”taxes and deductions reduce your take-home pay significantly.
+If you're offered a $75,000 annual salary, that's your gross pay.
+You won't receive the full $75,000 in your bank account; taxes and deductions reduce take-home pay significantly.

 2026 Tax Brackets and Deductions

-2026 federal tax brackets range from 10% to 37% based on taxable income.
-The standard deduction is $16,100 (single), $32,200 (married filing jointly), or $24,100 (head of household).
-FICA taxes include 6.2% for Social Security (on first $176,200) and 1.45% for Medicare (plus 0.9% additional Medicare tax on income over $200,000 for single filers).
+2026 federal tax brackets range from 10% to 37% based on taxable income (per IRS Rev. Proc.
+2025-32).
+The standard deduction is $16,100 (single), $32,200 (married filing jointly), or $24,150 (head of household).
+FICA taxes include 6.2% for Social Security on the first $184,500 of wages (2026 SSA wage base) and 1.45% for Medicare (plus 0.9% additional Medicare tax on income over $200,000 for single filers).
 The calculator automatically applies 2026 tax brackets and deductions.

 How to Convert Between Pay Frequencies